ilevd/hicosql/README.md

 ## But...
 Isn't something missing here?
 How can I run my queries?

 It's easy.
 Remember, for now it's just something like template engine for SQL queries.
-So to, run our queries in more practical way, let's rewrite some queries using `:<name>` notation that will be using with HugSQL.
+So, to run our queries in more practical way, let's rewrite some queries using `:<name>` notation that will be using with HugSQL.